motunoff/mtf-plugin/README.md

   </ul>

   p/s
-  anyone can`t publish, view post type 'bets'
+  no one except admin can`t publish, view post type 'bets'